 In the 1994 book From Pixels to Animation: An Introduction to Graphics Programming, an instructional guide to graphics programming techniques, author James Alan Farrell puts the problem less at IBM’s feet and more at the limitations of the era:

-One of the issues as well was the limitations of the RGBI monitors during the era.
-The monitors could display a standard three colors, but used a layer of “intensity” to help create brighter variations on the colors.
-Problem was, these two types of colors were not available at the same time—meaning it was a frustrating limitation.
+One of the issues as well involved the limitations of how the RGBI (red, green blue, intensity) monitors interacted with CGA cards.
+RGBI monitors, which were also used with other computing platforms of the era, could actually display many more colors than in CGA's standard 320x200 mode—as seen in its 16-color text mode—but CGA's RAM limitations meant the adapter couldn't actually access those colors in normal use.
+Beyond black, the monitors could display a standard three colors in CGA's 320x200 mode, but offered a layer of "intensity" to help create brighter variations on the colors.
+Problem was, these two types of colors were not available at the same time—creating a frustrating limitation.

 But another factor here may have been cultural.
 To put it simply, IBM had a reputation to uphold with business users, and there was little argument for putting a lot of extra energy into things like color and sound—despite the fact that machines considered to be home computers, like the Apple II, were actually somewhat more powerful graphically.